EVERQUEST "HOW TO" & "CHEATS"

 Click one of the links and then look up in the URL window.

-The number by the "ID=" is what you are looking for.
+The number by the "ID=" (part of the URL) is what you are looking for.
 In this case, the number is 50.

 Now, to block it, you need your character logged in and type the following command: